 Psychology 111 Psychology Research in Action (PRIA)

-To supplement your laboratory experience, all Introduction to Psychology students are required to take part in three psychology-related activities.
+To supplement your laboratory experience, all Introduction to Psychology students are required to take part in two psychology-related activities.
 These activities can include participating in designated psychology studies, attending designated psychology-related talks, or attending approved Psychology Club events.
 The Psychology Department uses an experiment management system to record your psychology-related activities.
 Only experiments, talks, and events posted on the Psychology Research in Action (PRIA) web site will count toward the Psychology Research in Action (PRIA) requirement.

 To access your PRIA account: